ascripter/Spearmint/README.md

 2. Run spearmint: `python main.py \</path/to/experiment/directory\>`

 **STEP 4: Looking at your results**
 Spearmint will output results to standard out / standard err.
 You can also load the results from the database and manipulate them directly.

+####Comment on this fork
+This fork makes Spearmint run on python3 with scipy >= 1.0.
+At least it worked for me.